tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 Currently, Tendermint provides a lite client implementation in the [lite](https://github.com/tendermint/tendermint/tree/master/lite) package.
-This lite client implements a bisecting algorithm that tries to use a binary search to find the minimum number of block headers where the validator set voting power changes are less than < 1/3rd.
+This lite client implements a bisection algorithm that tries to use a binary search to find the minimum number of block headers where the validator set voting power changes are less than < 1/3rd.
 This interface does not support weak subjectivity at this time.
 The Cosmos SDK also does not support counterfactual